gomobile/sp-mediaqueries/README.md

-This project is the starting point for the App Designer Media Queries tutorial video.The App Designer is included in the Intel(R) XDK.
+This project is the starting point for the App Designer Media Queries tutorial and video.The App Designer is included in the Intel(R) XDK.

 Intel(R) XDK